Frequently Asked Questions.

 02 — Do I need to be good at art to do this?

 Not at all.
 Art therapy is about expression, not perfection.
-You don’t need to have any prior experience with art.
-It’s more like visual journaling or symbolic storytelling—using colors, textures, or images to explore what’s hard to put into words.
-Think of it as a way to speak in shapes and threads when language feels too small.
+You don’t need to have any prior experience with art, just curiosity.
+Think of it as visual journaling or symbolic storytelling, using colors, textures, or movement to explore what words can’t reach.
+It’s a way to speak in shapes and threads when language feels too small.

 03 — Will we always use fiber arts in sessions?

 Not necessarily.
-While I often draw from fiber arts and metaphors like weaving, stitching, or unraveling, our sessions will use whatever medium feels most supportive to you—whether that’s drawing, collage, visual journaling, or simply talking.
-Some clients love tactile, fiber-based work; others don’t.
-There’s no one right way to create here—just space to explore at your own pace.
+While I often draw from fiber arts and metaphors like weaving, stitching, or unraveling, our sessions will use whatever medium feels most supportive to you.
+Whether that’s drawing, collage, visual journaling, photography, or even quiet reflection.
+Some individuals love tactile work; others prefer digital or verbal exploration.
+There’s no one right way to create here, just space to explore at your own pace.

 04 — What happens in a session?

-Every session is shaped by your needs.
+Every session is shaped by your needs and nervous system.
 Some days, we might make art the entire time.
-Other days might include talking, pausing, or gently exploring a single prompt.
-You might draw, stitch, gather colors, or simply reflect.
-There’s no pressure to perform—just permission to show up as you are.
+Some days, we might make art the entire time; other days might include talking, pausing, or grounding.
+You might draw, stitch, gather colors, or simply rest.
+There’s no pressure to perform, just permission to show up as you are.

 05 — What’s the difference between art therapy and creative coaching?

 Art therapy is a form of mental health treatment provided by a trained, credentialed therapist (that’s me!).
-It's rooted in clinical practice, ethics, and trauma-informed care.
-We might work with themes like identity, grief, nervous system regulation, or emotional processing through the lens of creativity.
+It’s grounded in clinical ethics and trauma-informed, neurodivergent-affirming care.
+We might explore identity, grief, sensory regulation, or emotional processing through the lens of creativity.

 06 — Do you provide art materials for virtual sessions?

 Since sessions are virtual, you’ll use materials you already have at home.
-I’ll help you figure out what’s accessible and supportive—this could include pencils, markers, collage scraps, yarn, or digital art tools.
+I’ll help you choose what feels accessible and sensory-friendly—pencils, markers, yarn, collage scraps, or digital tools.
 No fancy supplies needed.

 07 — Where do sessions happen?

 All sessions are held virtually, through a secure telehealth platform.
-You can join from a quiet space in your home—surrounded by your materials, your comforts, and your pace.
+You can join from a quiet or comfortable space in your home, surrounded by your materials, your comforts, and your pace.
+Noise-canceling headphones, fidgets, or weighted blankets are always welcome.

 08 — Do you accept insurance?